grokify/go-ringcentral-engage/engagedigital/docs/UsersApi.md

 [[Back to README]](../README.md)

-## GetAllFolders
+## GetAllUsers

-> GetAllFoldersResponse GetAllFolders(ctx, optional)
+> GetAllTeamsResponse GetAllUsers(ctx, optional)
-Getting all folders
+Getting all users

-This method renders folders.
+This method renders users ordered by creation date (descending).
+Authorization​: only users that can view users.
+If the user affiliated to the token has the manage_users_of_my_teams permission, only the users belonging to at least one of the teams he’s the leader of will be returned.

 ### Required Parameters